BEST Things to Do in Ohio | Attractions & Activities

 BONUS!
 Although it’s not an official stop on the trail, you should check out Rookwood Ice Cream Parlor in the Cincinnati Museum Center.

-The fabulous art deco design, complete with old train station tiles, is worth the stop.
+The fabulous Art Deco design, complete with old train station tiles, is worth the stop.
 If you enjoy architecture, take some time to explore Union Terminal too.
 According to the website, it features the “largest half-dome in the Western Hemisphere.”

 Rookwood Ice Cream Parlor - Cincinnati, Ohio